okuvshynov/vimqq/benchmarks/readme.txt

 Let's start with a single issue and see how we can make it work.
 Index is part of the input.

+for eng, input is commit + index + custom validation.

+for reviewer, same + chat + patch

+for indexer, commit + list of 'eng benchmarks' to verify